desotech-it/carvel/README.md

 ### Remove application

-With `kapp` you can remove application and clean your kubernetes environment.
+With `kapp` you can also remove the application and clean up your Kubernetes environment.

 ```bash
 kapp delete -a vmug-application